armaankhantech/ark-ai-customer-support-assistant/README.md

 ---
  ## Known Issues

-- **Category classification is not currently functional.** Category is hardcoded to `"general"` in the workflow.
-The original zero-shot classification attempt was unreliable (e.g. "i can't login" was classified as "cancellation" instead of "account_access") and was dropped entirely when the prompt pipeline was rebuilt to support conversation memory, rather than shipping two half-working features at once.
-Re-implementing classification without breaking memory is planned.
 - **No authentication on session IDs.** Session IDs are generated client-side and stored in `localStorage` with no server-side validation.
 Anyone who obtains or guesses a session ID can read or append to that conversation's history.
 Acceptable for a portfolio v1; would need fixing before any real deployment.